Space law: Contact regime

 There have been some proposals as with the Magna Carta of Space presented by William A. Hyman in 1966 or through the concept of metalaw to introduce legal basics in case of detection of or contact with indigenous extraterrestrial intelligence.
 As of 2018, there are basically no principles for dealing with a successful confirmed SETI detection.

+Rights of nature

+In 2021, the Declaration of the Rights of the Moon was created by a group of "lawyers, space archaeologists and concerned citizens", drawing on precedents in the Rights of Nature movement and the concept of legal personality for non-human entities in space.

 Dispute resolution

 Space Law also attempts to provide a framework for dispute resolution for matters which arise in space.
-The following mechanisms are available to the different type of affected parties.
+The following mechanisms are available to the different types of affected parties.